 Aside from telling people who you are and what you do, a website needs to demonstrate your expertise.
-A National Association of Certified Valuators and Analysts study found that “visible expertise” was the factor most likely to increase the probability of referrals.
+A National Association of Certified Valuators and Analysts study (PDF) found that “visible expertise” was the factor most likely to increase the probability of referrals.

 What that means is you need to find ways to show you’re an expert in your area of business.
 The NACVA study found that the following five items made up over 70 percent of a business’ visible expertise: